-Western Exposure – The Best Paint Colours
+Western Exposure – How to Pick the Best Paint Colours for Your Room

-JUST when you’ve finally picked your FAVOURITE paint colour, you’re EXCITED and ready to run to the paint store – the sun moves (well technically the earth moves, but let’s not get into those little details).
-Oh the glory of exposure.
+JUST when you’ve finally picked your FAVOURITE paint colour, you’re EXCITED and ready to run to the paint store – the sun moves (well, technically the earth moves, but let’s not get into those little details).
+Oh, the glory of exposure.

 Morning (until noon)

 And remember, there is a difference between shadowed and shady.
 Shadowed is what you get when the sun is shining in, cutting the light and creating sharper edges.
 Shady is when you pour me a 6oz instead of a 9oz.
-Oh, and when a room is a little bit more gray toned and subdued because there isn’t a lot of light coming in.
+Oh, and when a room is a little bit more gray-toned and subdued because there isn’t a lot of light coming in.

-As the sun starts going down (Elton John style) it starts warming up a west facing room – adding light and a warm, bright, golden glow.
-This is similar to what you get in south facing rooms.
+As the sun starts going down (Elton John style) it starts warming up a west-facing room – adding light and a warm, bright, golden glow.
+This is similar to what you get in south-facing rooms.